PAX: Compiling Perl Again, This Time for Real

 • compiled and hybrid code-unit packaging

-• packaged native artifact integration
+• packaged native artefact integration

 • embedded assets